Sia Kangri

 Sia Kangri was first climbed in 1934 by the International Himalaya Expedition led by the Swiss-German mountaineer Günter Dyhrenfurth.
-The summit party included Hettie Dyhrenfurth, who thereby set the women's world altitude record, which stood for 20 years.
-Lately, Pakistan has opened Sia Kangri peak for mountaineers & climbers who can obtain permission from Islamabad to summit Sia Kangri.
+The summit party included Günter 's wife Hettie Dyhrenfurth, who thereby set the women's world altitude record, which stood for 20 years.
+Lately, Pakistan has opened Sia Kangri peak for mountaineers and climbers who can obtain permission from Islamabad to summit Sia Kangri.